sathvikyadav0714/Campus-EventHub/README.md

 # 🎓 Campus EventHub – College Event Management System

-Campus EventHub is a full-stack web application built to manage college events efficiently.
+Campus EventHub is a full-stack web application designed to manage college events efficiently.
-It supports **student registrations**, **admin event management**, **mock payments**, and **automatic certificate generation**.
+It provides role-based access for **students** and **admins**, supports **event registration**, **mock payments**, and **automatic certificate generation**.

+This project was built as a **college mini-project** and also serves as a **portfolio showcase**.

 ---

 ## 🚀 Features

-### 👨‍🎓 Student
+### 👨‍🎓 Student Module
 - Student registration & login
-- View upcoming events
+- View upcoming and ongoing events
-- Register for free & paid events (mock payment)
+- Register for free and paid events (mock payment)
 - View registered events
-- Download certificates (PDF)
+- Download participation certificates (PDF)
-- Clean dashboard with modern UI
+- Clean, responsive student dashboard

-### 👨‍💼 Admin
+### 👨‍💼 Admin Module
 - Admin login
-- Create, edit, delete events
+- Create, edit, and delete events
+- Manage all events from admin dashboard
 - Mark events as completed
-- Generate certificates for completed events
+- Generate certificates for all registered students
-- Professional admin dashboard
+- Scalable admin dashboard design

 ---

-## 💳 Payment Module
+## 💳 Payment System
-- Mock payment system (UPI / Card / Wallet)
+- Mock payment flow (Card / UPI / Wallet)
-- Gateway-agnostic architecture
+- Designed to be **gateway-agnostic**
-- Can be replaced with Razorpay/Stripe in production
+- Can be easily replaced with real payment gateways like Razorpay or Stripe in the future

 ---

-## 🎓 Certificate System
+## 🎓 Certificate Generation
-- Auto-generated PDF certificates
+- Automatic PDF certificate generation
-- Student name + event name
+- Includes student name and event title
 - Downloadable after event completion
+- Implemented using ReportLab

 ---